 Logistical reasoning aside, though, there's another, arguably more important reason to consider a smaller book: designers very rarely get blank canvases.
 Designers get parameters, budgets and restrictions.
 We live in a world of letterheads that require logos and contact info, advertisements stuffed full of copy, and tiny screens packed with headers and menus.
 We are forced to make the most of very little.
 Therefore, you ought to be demonstrating that you are not limited by the parameters you're given, but that you flourish in whatever space is available; that you don't need a lot of space to make your content look good.
 That impression is easily lost in a portfolio too big to even fit on your interviewer's desk.

 It's easy to fall into the trap of believing that your work must be as large as possible.
 (See previous point.)
 Or, for that matter, that you need to include multiple angles of every piece you've photographed, as well as a view of each and every spread contained within all of the booklets you've assembled.

 I understand; you want people to be able to see the details.
 How will anybody else know that every point, pixel and period is in its proper place if you don't stretch your available space to its limit?

 Think of every piece in your book like a movie.
 Your job is to show the preview.
 Give enough to get somebody caught up in the world, aware of the story and curious to see more—but not so much they need a soda and popcorn.
-Make it the best, most intriguing preview you can, but still just a focused, compact view of the work itself.
-Don’t make your interviewer sit through anything more than they need to.
-Your portfolio is a communication piece, and like any other, it should make its point succinctly.
+Make it the best, most intriguing preview you can, but not the whole film.
+Obviously, when you have a wide brandscape with many touchpoints, it can pay to show them.
+But consider spreading it out, and not cramming them all on the same page or two.

 And when you start cutting things, don't fill their space back up.
 Negative space lures attention.
 It focuses the eye.
 It is poise made visual.
 It's courageous.
 Negative space is a conscious and deliberate decision, and one that is not always easy to make.
 So not only does it make your design work look good, it makes you look good.